 Preparing your dog for surgery is stressful, whether it’s a dental cleaning or something more complex, like a hip replacement.
-There is a lot of information to remember.
+There’s a lot of information to remember.
 Is your dog allowed to eat?
-Are there any medications he needs to take?
+Are there any medications they need to take?
 Is there additional testing that needs to be done before the surgery?

 Your veterinarian will provide you with instructions, but the process can still feel overwhelming.
 We’ve broken down the basics to help you plan ahead as much as possible.

 One whole week before your dog’s surgery may seem a little early to start thinking about preparation, but your veterinarian might require additional tests that need to be done before your dog goes under general anesthesia.
 These tests could include blood work, radiographs, ultrasounds, and other diagnostics that are vital to the success of your dog’s surgery and their health.
 Make sure to ask your veterinarian if this is the right time for updated vaccines.
 Some veterinarians may not want to vaccinate depending on the condition and medical history of your dog.

 It’s also a good time to figure out how you will get your dog to and from the veterinary hospital for surgery.
 Additionally, if your dog goes to a groomer, or if you bathe them regularly, consider doing it a few days prior to the surgery, as you’ll be instructed to keep the incision dry following their procedure.

 The Night Before

 The night before surgery will be different for individual dogs, so you should discuss your dog’s case with your veterinarian.
 Ask the following questions if they’re not included in your discharge instructions:

 - Can my dog take their medication?

 - Can my dog exercise normally the day before surgery?

 - When does my dog need to stop eating or drinking?